 Explanation:

-• It calculates the short-term (9-period) and long-term (21-period) simple moving averages (shortTermMA and longTermMA, respectively).
+- It calculates the short-term (9-period) and long-term (21-period) simple moving averages (

-• The script initializes an array (absOscillatorArray) to store absolute oscillator values and then loops to push oscillator values into the array.
+) to store absolute oscillator values and then loops to push oscillator values into the array. - A label (

-• A label (newLabel) is created to display the absolute oscillator value on the chart if it’s the last bar (barstate.islast).
+) is created to display the absolute oscillator value on the chart if it’s the last bar (barstate.islast

 This indicator allows traders to observe the absolute difference between short-term and long-term moving averages, providing insights into potential trends or reversals in the market.